Exclusive Webinar: Your NDR is not doing enough! Find out what you need to supercharge it!

 3. Incident Response Planning

-A well-defined response plan helps security teams act quickly when something goes south.
+A well-defined response plan helps security teams act quickly when responding to incidents.
 It includes:

 4. Business Continuity and Disaster Recovery (BC/DR)